Los Angeles Pierce College

-Los Angeles Pierce College, shortened to Pierce College or simply Pierce, is a public community college in Woodland Hills, Los Angeles, California.
-It is part of the Los Angeles Community College District and is accredited by the Western Association of Schools and Colleges.
+Los Angeles Pierce College, shortened to Pierce College or simply Pierce, is a public community college in the San Fernando Valley neighborhood of Woodland Hills in Los Angeles, California.
+It is part of the Los Angeles Community College District and is accredited by the Accrediting Commission for Community and Junior Colleges.
 It serves 22,000 students each semester.

 The college began with 70 students and 18 faculty members on September 15, 1947.
 Originally known as the Clarence W. Pierce School of Agriculture, the institution's initial focus was crop cultivation and animal husbandry.
 Nine years later, in 1956, the school was renamed to Los Angeles Pierce Junior College, retaining the name of its founder, Dr. Pierce, as well as his commitment to agricultural and veterinary study.
 (Pierce still maintains a 225 acre working farm for hands-on training.)

 Academics

 Pierce College offers courses on more than 100 subjects in 92 academic disciplines, and has transfer alliances with most of the universities in the state.
 Students at the school successfully transfer to UC and CSU schools.

 Students can pursue any of the 44 associate's degrees or 78 Certificates of Achievement the school offers directly.